JaimePSantos/QWAK/docs/source/installation/index.rst

 Installation
 ============

-To install QWAK, follow these steps:
+To install QWAK you require python 3.10 or newer.

 1. Set up your environment:
    - Instructions for setting up the environment with conda can be found :ref:`here <conda-setup>`.
    - Instructions for setting up the environment with venv can be found :ref:`here <venv-setup>`.
-   - Ensure all required dependencies are met.

 2. Ensure all required :ref:`dependencies <dependencies>` are met.
 GPU users can refer to the `CuPy installation guide <https://docs.cupy.dev/en/stable/install.html>`_, which requires the `CUDA Toolkit <https://developer.nvidia.com/cuda-toolkit>`_.